April 19, 2024

 • Apply filler to cracks, holes, and heavy paint ridges.
 Two thin patch coats are always better than one thick coat.
 Spackle that’s too thick tends to shrink and crack as it dries.
 I like to use Fix-All for the first patch coat in deep holes and cracks.
 Fix-All is difficult to sand, so keep it in the crack or hole, slightly recessed below the wall’s surface, then follow it up with a thin coat of spackle.

-• If the wall has something other than a smooth texture, your patch should match that texture as closely as possible.
-You can create a stippled effect by dabbing the surface with a sponge or stiff bristle brush while the patching material is still tacky.
-You can also roll a coat of stipple paint or thinned out joint compound on top of the dried-out patch.
+• If the wall has a texture other than smooth, your patch should match that texture as closely as possible.
+You can create a stippled effect by dabbing the surface with a sponge or stiff-bristle brush while the patching material is still tacky.
+You can also roll a coat of stipple paint or thinned-out joint compound over the dried-out patch.

 • Use latex caulk to seal joints around door jambs, window casings, and baseboards.
 Broad and deep joints may require more than one application.
 Use a damp rag to wipe off any excess caulk.